olab The Game

 The added element of reality is the computer program developed by the OLAB staff that acts as the "invisible hand" of the market.
 The program calculates how well each team performed in the fiscal quarter based on all of the factors outlined above.

-Probably the most fun, and most demanding part of the week is the development of advertising campaigns.
-Teams design corporate logos, develop ideas for print and TV advertisements, and even shhot a commercial for their product.
+One of the most fun, and most demanding parts of the week, is the development of advertising campaigns.
+Teams design corporate logos, develop ideas for print and TV advertisements, and even shoot a commercial for their product.

 Team members also must present stockholder speeches, as well as "pitch" their company's ad campaign to a panel of judges.